rpearce/robertwpearce.com/src/posts/2016-02-02-missing-those-we-love.md

 ---
 author: "Robert Pearce"
 authorTwitter: "@RobertWPearce"
-description: "Missing people in your life?
+desc: "Missing people in your life?
 Ask yourself why, and then go see them or give them a call."
 image: "/images/from_afar.jpg"
 keywords: "missing home, away from home, self help"
 title: "Missing Those We Love"